To markets, to markets to buy stretchies for Nuffnang Food Festival

 Another event filled Saturday occurred.
 One that we could have stayed home and one we could not miss out on.
 For today was a day about shopping for good clothes at Markets, held at Jaya One.
 Surely we did not buy any for there was nothing.
 Here we are to celebrate and to support these people, these young ones.

 Markets for this installment felt a little weird.
 Nevermind the construction that was happening at Jaya One, we felt that it was lacking people and was lacking stalls.
 Could it be that the owners were resting for Tiesto that was happening on the same night?
 Surely not.

 Ain’t that strange?
 Yes it was strangely strange.
-And then it hit us all like like a rumored room, that guy whom we call Serge is Malaysian.
+And then it hit us all like like a rumored room, that guy whom we call Lyle is Malaysian.
 As a malaysian who loves free stuff and food, he would hit the stalls like a cow with four stomachs.
-Also because he cares for his tools, Serge does not want to grease/dirty up his instruments.
+Also because he cares for his tools, Lyle does not want to grease/dirty up his instruments.

 There were a lot of stalls during the Food Festival but the one that captured our taste buds, was Andy’s BBQ.
 Their beef brisket reminded us of beef jerky.
 This was one of the best brisket we have ever tasted.
 Truly and surely, the pulling factor of free food was evident.